 It may seem hard to believe.
 After all these years, the kids are finally on their own, the college tuition bills are paid and the house is quiet at last.
-For many “empty nesters,” this may be the first chance to think about yourself since you started your family.

 Now, with an extra bedroom available, you can renovate or add a room to your house that you never knew you needed.
 Some choose to incorporate custom garages, theater rooms, or gourmet, professional level kitchens.
 Today’s established home owners seek a residence that offers not only comfort and utility, but also one that offers spaces for their hobbies and other unique interests and tastes.
 This is the mark of a truly indulgent home; one that has all of the features required by its owner.
 Here are some home renovation ideas for empty nesters, to make use of new-found space and potentially increase your home’s resale value.